 We offer 8 different pairs of bamboo sunglasses featured in brown-stained bamboo and natural bamboo.
 We think bamboo is pretty amazing and is worthy of our appreciation.
-Here are some cool things to know about the strength of bamboo.
+We also have other wood sunglasses Here are some cool things to know about the strength of bamboo.

 1. Bamboo Is Strong: